TELEHEALTH

 Steps: While phones are a distraction, they’re also an incredible tool.
 Please keep your phone charged and nearby.
 If our connection drops, I will first attempt to call you before sending an email.
 If for some reason our audio isn’t strong, we’ll use the telehealth platform for video and supplement audio through our phones.

-Creating space from pets
+Getting space from pets

 Question: In addition to human interruptions, are there any pets in my space who might seek attention during session?